-This table lists the availability of various features on Alibaba Cloud Linux clients.
+This table lists the availability of various features on native {rhel} clients (without Expanded Support).

-The operating system you run on a client is supported by the organization that supplies the operating system.
-Alibaba Cloud Linux is supported by Alibaba Cloud.
+The operating system you run on a client is supported by the organization that supplies the operating system. {rhel} is supported by {redhat}.

-- \checkmark the feature is available on both Salt and traditional clients - X the feature is not available - ? the feature is under consideration, and may or may not be made available at a later date - Traditional the feature is supported only on traditional clients - Salt the feature is supported only on Salt clients
+- {check} the feature is available on both Salt and traditional clients - {cross} the feature is not available - {question} the feature is under consideration, and may or may not be made available at a later date - {trad} the feature is supported only on traditional clients - {salt} the feature is supported only on Salt clients.

-Table 11.
-Supported Features on Alibaba Cloud Linux Operating Systems
+Table 12.
+Supported Features on {rhel} Operating Systems